hrit8ka/Group-5-RPG-Project/README.md

 ## How to run the project:<br>

-1. Clone the repository or download the ZIP file.
+1. Clone the repository.
-2. Navigate to the project directory using your terminal.
+2. Navigate to the project directory where src folder is saved using your terminal.
 3. Compile the code using: `javac character/*.java tile/*.java object/*.java monster/*.java main/*. java`.
 4. Run the game: `java main.
 Main`.